Buy tickets

 Elemental emotions in music - Anger

 Suddenly the pulse quickens, your blood pressure rises and something inside of you tightens.
 Yes, anger is rising within.
-Though later, when in a more composed state, people tend to feel ashamed of what they thought, said or did when driven by anger, you can also be sure that it is not a good strategy to completely supress this often… more
+Though later, when in a more composed state, people tend to feel ashamed of what they thought, said or did when driven by anger, you can also be sure that it is not a good strategy to completely supress this often confusing feeling. more

 Nincs aktuális előadás